gurmindersingh12/Apply-for-NDSU-CCAST/index.md

 **Step 0: Prerequisites**

-Before we can run the QA/QC Dashboard on NDSU CCAST, make sure you have the following ready:
+Before we can run the applications on NDSU CCAST, make sure you have the following ready:

 **1. NDSU Email Address**
    You must have an active NDSU email (e.g., firstname.lastname@ndsu.edu).